Sebastes cheni

 Sebastes cheni, the Japanese white seaperch or Japanese blueback seaperch, is a species of marine ray-finned fish belonging to the subfamily Sebastinae, the rockfishes, part of the family Scorpaenidae.
 It is found in the Northwest Pacific.
 The species is a popular quarry for anglers.
 White seaperch is fished for food and game fishing.
+In Japan this species is known as Mebaru(メバル/鮴).

 Taxonomy

 Sebastes cheni was first formally described in 1988 by the Soviet zoologist Vladimir Viktorovich Barsukov with the type locality given as Tsuruga in Fukui Prefecture in Japan.
 This taxon has been regarded as a colour morph of S. inermis in the past and alongside S. ventricosus, these three taxa form a species complex.
 Some authorities place this species complex in the subgenus Mebarus.
-The specific name honours Lo-Chai (“Lloyd”) Chen of San Diego State University who showed that this was a new species in 1985 in his study of the S. inermis species complex but did not give it a name.
+The specific name honours Lo-Chai ("Lloyd") Chen of San Diego State University who showed that this was a new species in 1985 in his study of the S. inermis species complex but did not give it a name.